timasoft/mcp-exec/README.md

 ## Overview

 `mcp-exec` is a robust Model Context Protocol (MCP) server designed to safely expose shell command functionality to AI clients.
 It bridges the gap between LLMs and system operations by enforcing strict security policies, input validation, and execution limits.
-The server supports multiple transport layers, allowing integration via standard input/output or modern HTTP streams.
+The server supports multiple transport layers, with **Streamable HTTP as the recommended default** for remote deployments, alongside Stdio for local integrations.

 ## Data Access Modes

 The server supports two primary transport mechanisms for MCP communication:

-1. **Stdio**: Ideal for local integrations and piping within existing workflows.
+1. **Streamable HTTP** (Recommended): Suitable for remote connections, supporting stateful sessions, authentication and health checks.
+Ideal for containerized and cloud deployments.
-2. **Streamable HTTP**: Suitable for remote connections, supporting stateful sessions.
+2. **Stdio**: Ideal for local integrations and piping within existing workflows (e.g., Claude Desktop, local scripts).

 ## Features